Carl Gershman: Career

-Early years
+From 1965 to 1967, Gershman served with Volunteers in Service to America in Pittsburgh, which was a domestic version of the Peace Corps.
+In 1968 he graduated with a Master of Education from the Harvard Graduate School of Education.

 In 1968, he worked in the research department of B'nai B'rith.
-From 1969 to 1971, he was Research Director at the A. Philip Randolph Institute, where he assisted its director, Bayard Rustin.
+From 1969 to 1971, he was Research Director at the A. Philip Randolph Institute, where he was an assistant to its director, Bayard Rustin.

-Youth Committee for Peace in the Middle East (1969–1974)

-From 1969 to 1974, Gershman successively served as director of research, co-Chairman, and executive director of the Youth Committee for Peace in the Middle East, and edited its magazine Crossroads.

-In 1972 he served on the Governing Council of the American Jewish Committee.
+From 1969 to 1974, Gershman served as director of research, co-chairman, and executive director of the Youth Committee for Peace in the Middle East, where he also edited the organization's magazine Crossroads.
+In 1972, he served on the governing council of the American Jewish Committee.

-In 1972 he and Irving Howe edited a collection, Israel, the Arabs and the Middle East.
-Gershman served on the Editorial Board of Dissent, which was edited by Howe.
+In 1972, Gershman and Irving Howe edited a collection, Israel, the Arabs and the Middle East.
+Gershman also served on the editorial board of Dissent magazine, which was edited by Howe.